SHREYA-2k5/Mind_Master/README.md

 there are no such squares found, the algorithm tries to find a square with a low probability of being mined, and guesses.
 A full depth-first search would find the exact probabilities, at the expense of involving

-some very large integers and potentially being slow.
-I'm planning to maybe implement one at some point.